Dotneteer/kliveide/docs/_posts/documents/2021-01-01-how-assembler-works.md

 a note of it &mdash; it creates a *fixup* entry.

 1. The assembler goes through all fixup entries and resolves symbols that were not defined in the previous phase.
-Of course, it might find unknows symbols.
+Of course, it might find unknown symbols.
 If this happens, the assembler reports an error.

 > Several pragmas and statements intend to evaluate an expression in phase 3.
 If they find an